 - Dead wood is essential for the larvae of wood-boring beetles.

-- Straw and hay for invertebrates to burrow in and find somewhere safe to hibernate in winter.
+- Straw and hay are ideal for invertebrates to burrow in and find somewhere safe to hibernate in winter.

 - Roll up a piece of corrugated cardboard and put it in a waterproof cylinder to create a home for lacewings.